retropc66/scrna_seq_workshop_2025/README.md

 # scrna_seq_workshop_2025
 Code for Stem Cell Network scRNA-seq analysis workshop 2025

-Click on the green `< > Download` button above and select "Download ZIP".
+Click on the green `< > Code` button above and select "Download ZIP".
 Once the download has completed double-click the file to uncompress and extract the files.